hoodiehq-archive/documentation/community/irc-office-hours.md

 ###1.
 Mind the time

 Hoodie IRC Office Hours take place daily on weekdays from 2-6pm UTC+2.
-When in doubt about timezones, check [this page](http://everytimezone.com/).
+When in doubt about timezones, check <a href="http://everytimezone.com/" target="_blank">this page</a>.

 Please keep in mind that not everyone in the channel is on the same time zone, so it usually helps to add the time zone when talking about times and dates. :)